rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 **Model C** performance:

 - **Training Accuracy**: 99.99%
-- **Validation Accuracy**: 98.40%
+- **Validation Accuracy**: 98.30%
-- **Test Accuracy**: 97.57%
+- **Test Accuracy**: 97.15%
-- **Test Loss:** 0.1290
+- **Test Loss:** 0.1746

 ![Model C Loss][image4]

 ![Model C Accuracy][image5]

-The test accuracy of Model C is 4.57% above the 93% required for this project, and approximately 0.83% below the validation test accuracy.
+The accuracy of this model is 4.15% above the 93% required for this project, and approximately 1.15% below the validation test accuracy.
 The loss graph also shows how well the model does to reduce overfitting, and this is attributed to the dropout layers. **Thus Model C is accepted as the final model.**

 For comparison purposes, the results of the other models are discussed below:

 **Model A** performance:

 - **Training Accuracy**: 99.99%
-- **Validation Accuracy**: 95.70%
+- **Validation Accuracy**: 95.90%

 ![Model A Loss][image6]